 Here’s how the contact tracers connected the dots from the wedding to the nursing home and the jail.

 “A guest who attended the wedding infected their parent.
 The parent then had contact with another one of their children.
 That child works at Maplecrest and infected five people there.
-All of this unfolded in 2 1/2 weeks,” said Dr. Nirav Shah, director of the Maine Center for Disease Control and Prevention at a recent briefing.
+All of this unfolded in 2 1/2 weeks,” said Dr. Nirav Shah, director of the Maine Center for Disease Control and Prevention at a briefing in late August.

 “Our disease detectives discovered that a staff member at the York County Jail had attended the event,” Shah added.